What is Ego Personality?

 We get have relationships and get married at some point.
 All our beliefs and feelings about ourselves get triggered in the mirrors of relationship.
 We suffer more as our mind tells us all the bad things; we knew for certain as truth.

 Summary of Ego Personality

 So, we live in the hell of the past and dream about the future being better.
 We strive doing to get out of the misery of the past.
 It seems like our life will never change.
-We hate our jobs, we hate our bosses, we hate our mates and we hate our lives.
+As a result, we hate our jobs, we hate our bosses, we hate our mates and we hate our lives.
 Life is a struggle of always doing, surviving the best we know how.
-We get exhausted and at some point, just want to give up.
+At some point, we get exhausted and just want to give up.
 Depression lingers within.
 We may even contemplate suicide, as an exit.

 Our mind, thinking runs our life like a dictator.
 We live stuck with all the thoughts we believe to be true about ourselves.
 We believe no way exists out of the prison of our thoughts.

 When someone criticizes or blames you what can you do?
 Retaliate or defend?
 Rather Do Nothing.
 Then your ego shrinks.
 You may feel something greater hidden underneath.
 Paraphrased from Eckhart Tolle, Spiritual author

 Unconscious Mind and Inner Child Relate to Personality https://www.emotionalhealthtips.com/conscious-ascension/